Top 5 This Week

 Best Places to Live in Vermont 2026: Burlington, Stowe, and the Green Mountain Villages

-Vermont’s residential landscape is defined by its deliberate smallness — the state has no city above 50,000 residents, and its most appealing communities combine the walkable village character of 19th-century New England with modern food, arts, and outdoor recreation amenity.
-The choices are less about picking between urban and suburban and more about calibrating your preference along the rural-to-urban spectrum that Vermont offers: Burlington (Vermont’s largest city, still a small university town by national standards), the ski resort towns (Stowe, Killington, Woodstock, Manchester), and the rural villages and Northeast Kingdom communities that offer maximum Vermont character at minimum cost.
-Remote workers, outdoor recreation seekers, and households fleeing Northeast urban density have all found different versions of what they were looking for in Vermont’s 251 towns.
+Vermont’s residential landscape is defined by its deliberate smallness — the state has no city above 50,000 residents, and its most appealing communities pair the walkable village character of 19th-century New England with modern food, arts, and outdoor recreation.
+The choice here is less about urban versus suburban and more about where you want to sit on the rural-to-urban spectrum that Vermont offers: Burlington (the largest city, yet still a small university town by national standards), the ski resort towns of Stowe, Killington, Woodstock, and Manchester, and the rural villages and Northeast Kingdom communities that deliver maximum Vermont atmosphere at minimum cost.
+Remote workers, outdoor recreation seekers, and households leaving denser Northeast cities have each found a different version of what they were after across Vermont’s 251 towns.

 1. Burlington: The Queen City

-Burlington is Vermont’s cultural, commercial, and medical hub — a walkable city of 45,000 on the eastern shore of Lake Champlain with a Church Street pedestrian marketplace, a renovated waterfront with Adirondack views, and the University of Vermont and Champlain College providing the intellectual and creative energy that drives an outsized food and arts scene.
-The New North End and South End neighborhoods provide the most in-demand residential real estate — craftsman homes, converted Victorian apartments, and newer condominiums near the bike paths and waterfront.
-Median home prices of $480,000–$540,000 reflect Burlington’s status as the most in-demand housing market in Vermont.
-The Hill Section (UVM-adjacent) and the Old North End (more affordable, more diverse, more urban) complete the neighborhood picture.
+Burlington is Vermont’s cultural, commercial, and medical hub — a walkable city of roughly 45,000 on the eastern shore of Lake Champlain, with the Church Street pedestrian marketplace at its center, a renovated waterfront looking across to the Adirondacks, and two campuses (the University of Vermont and Champlain College) fueling a food and arts scene far larger than the population would suggest.
+The New North End and South End hold the most sought-after residential real estate — craftsman homes, converted Victorian apartments, and newer condominiums near the bike paths and waterfront.
+Median home prices of $520,000–$580,000 mark Burlington as the state’s hottest housing market.
+The Hill Section (next to UVM) and the Old North End (cheaper, more diverse, more urban) round out the neighborhood picture.

 2. Stowe: The Mountain Town Standard